vwd-33/VWD/src/pages/distro/index.md

       GRAND BELIAL'S KEY (usa) - "Goat of a Thousand Young / Triumph of the Hordes" LP: $26.00

+      GRAND BELIAL’S KEY (usa) - "Mocking the Philanthropist" 2LP: $40.00

+      GRINDED NIG (usa) - "Shriek of the Mutilated" LP: $25.00

+      GROM (usa) - "Pagan War Machine" LP: $25.00

       HAMMER (fin) - "Rautasiipien Alla" LP: $26.00

+      HOSTIUM (can) - "The Bloodwine of Satan" LP: $20.00

       IDOLATRY (can) - "In Nomine Mortis" LP: $18.00